 The ministry will consider the environmental needs and perspectives of Indigenous peoples throughout the policy and program development, and decision-making process.

 This will include considering traditional knowledge and perspectives, if offered by Indigenous communities through meaningful and informed engagement or consultation, and the unique perspectives of elders, women and youth.
 The ministry will encourage municipalities to build constructive, cooperative relationships through meaningful engagement with Indigenous communities when making decisions within their jurisdiction.

 The Ministry of Municipal Affairs and Housing respects Aboriginal and treaty rights and is committed to meeting the province’s legal constitutional obligations to Indigenous peoples.
 The ministry will implement the SEV in a manner that is consistent with the recognition and affirmation of existing Aboriginal and treaty rights in section 35 of the Constitution Act, 1982.

 The EBR provides Indigenous communities with the opportunity to provide comments and is an additional mechanism to solicit input and is not intended to alter or detract from any constitutional obligation Ontario may have to consult with Indigenous peoples.

 10. Greening of internal operations

 The Ministry of Municipal Affairs and Housing believes in the wise use and conservation of natural resources.

-The Ministry will support Government of Ontario initiatives to conserve energy and water in its own operations, and to wisely use our air and land resources in order to generate environmental, health and economic benefits for present and future generations.
+The ministry will continue to implement Government of Ontario initiatives to reduce emissions and energy costs across government and to conserve energy and water in its own operations.
+It will wisely use air and land resources to generate environmental, health and economic benefits for present and future generations.

-The Ministry will continue to identify and adopt ways to conserve both energy and resources in its own operations.
-Options include minimizing paper use, encouraging office lights be turned off when possible, explicitly considering the environmental impact of various options when decisions on acquiring goods and services are made, and promoting environmentally respectful office practices such as teleconferencing,
+The ministry will continue to identify and adopt ways to conserve both energy and resources in its own operations.
+Options include minimizing paper use, turning off office lights when possible, explicitly considering the environmental impact of various options when decisions on acquiring goods and services are made, and promoting environmentally respectful office practices.